 Many-a-times, your Roku or internet will experience outages.
 This can happen due to a bad weather condition or some technical reason.
 So, it is suggested to use the internet service from a well-known service provider.

 4. Damaged Streaming Equipment

 Another reason that causes your Roku to slow is a faulty hardware device.
-The fault can be in your Roku, Roku remote, or Router.
+The fault can be in your Roku TV, remote, or Wifi Router.

-It could also happen if you have been using the same Roku and Roku remote for a long period.
-Old Roku devices will not work as fast as the new ones and will slow down even more as time passes.
+It could also happen if you have been using the same Roku and its remote for a long period.
+Old Roku TVs will not work as fast as the new ones and will slow down even more as time passes.